13 Sep Table for One, Grazie

 This evening, we went to Olive Garden to celebrate Mum’s birthday with a group of people from church.

 Everyone was enjoying the endless salad and bread sticks.
 Our table was quite loud.
 I guess great food brings out the Italian in everyone.
-We were sipping ice water, drinking from glasses heavy with condensation garnished with sunflower yellow lemon slices.
+We were sipping ice water, drinking from glasses heavy with condensation garnished with lemon slices.

 Someone taught me how to swirl the noodles with a fork inside the roundness of the spoon.